azam-izm/dart-flutter-tutorials/Flutter Questions & Answers.md

 **===== Flutter Questions & Answers =====**          **===== Flutter Questions & Answers =====**          **===== Flutter Questions & Answers =====**

-**Q: WHY CAN'T WE USE A LISTVIEW DIRECTLY INSIDE A COLUMN IN FLUTTER?**
+**Q: WHY CAN'T WE USE A ListView DIRECTLY INSIDE A Column IN FLUTTER?**

 A ListView expects height constraints, but a Column doesn't provide them, leading to an unbounded height error.
 Wrapping the ListView with Expanded or Flexible provides the necessary constraints.